-- ★6 in AUREL 100 and one of AUPHI 101 or AUPHI 102 or AUPHI 180. - Cross-cultural experience, the equivalent of a minimum of ★3 (see Program Coordinator). - 9 additional senior credits in AUPHI, non-overlapping with (6 from). - ★6 additional senior credits in AUREL or AUPHI. - ★6 integrative capstone courses at the 400-level.
+- Cross-cultural experience, the equivalent of a minimum of ★3 (see Program - 9 additional senior credits in AUPHI, nonoverlapping with ★6 from List B. - ★6 additional senior credits in AUREL or AUPHI, non-overlapping with ★6 from List B. - · 3 additional non-overlapping senior credits in AUREL OR One of AUPHI 250, AUHI 357, AUPHI 358 - ★6 integrative capstone courses at the 400-level.